jschrier/blog/_posts/2023-05-20-Autodidact-guide-to-electronic-music.md

 Alternatively [tidalcycles](https://sonic-pi.net) is a Haskell-based domain specific language for driving supercollider (comparable to, but with some differences from Sonic-Pi, mentioned above)

+# Glicol

+- (15 July 2024) [Glicol](https://glicol.org) is a minimalist programming language for music generation, designed for live coding.
+Really slick: You specify a graph, not unlike modular synthesis.